Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Kevin E. Cassidy - Stifel, Nicolaus & Co., Inc.

 Thanks for taking my question.
 Eyal, your comment around the hyperscale customers having a slowdown in fourth quarter and probably into the first quarter.
-Can you say what that was related to and what gives you confidence that it'll rebound in second quarter?
+Can you say what that was related to and what gives you confidence that it'll rebound in the second quarter?

 Eyal D. Waldman - Mellanox Technologies Ltd.

 Yeah.
-So, that was related to, I think, significant deployment in the first half of 2016 and they kind of slowed down significantly their deployments in the second half and Q4 of 2016.
-Now, we expect, according to their plans, to continue grow in Q2 and beyond.
+So, that was related to, I think, a significant deployment in the first half of 2016 and they kind of slowed down significantly their deployment in the second half and Q4 of 2016.
+Now, we expect, according to their plans, to continue growing Q2 and beyond.
 We also expect to see Ethernet switch revenues from those customers start to ship in the first half, but more significantly in the second half of 2017.

 Kevin E. Cassidy - Stifel, Nicolaus & Co., Inc.

 Okay.
-And just as a follow-up, there has been discussion around shortage of products in the market.
+And just as a follow-up, there has been the discussion around shortage of products in the market.
 Could that have had any effect to it or do you see any shortages slowing down revenue?

 Eyal D. Waldman - Mellanox Technologies Ltd.

-No. We are not experiencing shortage of products for our revenues.
+No. We are not experiencing a shortage of products for our revenues.

 Kevin E. Cassidy - Stifel, Nicolaus & Co., Inc.